-- Aztecs name for chocolate was xocoatl (bitter water).
+- Aztec’s name for chocolate was xocoatl (bitter water).
 It was used to make beers bitter, long before hoppy beers became prevalent.
 From Choco powder to fruit puree, don’t be shy to dream or experiment with the magical combination of ingredients.
-Some puritans will quote the German beer laws which permits only Barley, hops, yeast and water to be added.
-However, craft beers is all about fusion and experiments.
+Some puritans will quote the German beer laws which permit only Barley, hops, yeast and water to be added.
+However, craft beers are all about fusion and experiments.
 Milkshake IPA and milk stouts, which are gaining popularity these days, have added lactose (an un-fermentable sugar) to get a balanced sweet palate.

 - Grains and boiling wort need space.
 Hence, it is recommended to take a larger brew kettle than the fermenter.
-In addition, grains tend to clog up the filtration equipment.
-Test run with a smaller batch for potential problems during lautering before making a full scale batch.
+Besides, grains tend to clog up the filtration equipment.
+Test run with a smaller batch for potential problems during lautering before making a full-scale batch.

-- If wheat, sorghum, oaks, rice flakes and other husk free grains are used in high concentrations, then adding some rice hulls to the boil is recommended.
+- If wheat, sorghum, oats, rice flakes, and other husk free grains are used in high concentrations, then adding some rice hulls to the boil is recommended.
 These hulls will form a natural filtration bed, allowing the separation of wort from the spent grains without choking the exits and pipes.